Bayesian Conversations: Examples

-We first claim that there exists a mediator protocol $\pi$ that achieves the highest possible social welfare.
+The optimal ex-post IR mediator protocol $\pi$ that achieves the highest possible social welfare is as follows.
 Consider a mediator who sends two possible public signals $s_1=$``good communication skill" and $s_2=$``good programming skill'' using the following signaling scheme: \begin{itemize} \item when $\theta_A = \text{Prog}$, fully reveal $\theta_B$, that is, send ``good communication skill'' when $\theta_B = $Comm and send ``good programming skill'' when $\theta_B = $Prog. \item when $\theta_A = \text{Comm}$, partially reveal $\theta_B$: send ``good communication skill'' when $\theta_B =$Comm; and when $\theta_B=$Prog, send ``good communication skill'' with probability $2/3$ and send ``good programming skill'' with probability $1/3$. \end{itemize} The joint distribution of the signal and the players' types are shown in Table~\ref{table:signal_app}.

 An employer's best actions are shown in Table~\ref{table:action_app}.
 A Prog-type employer hires when receiving the ``good programming skill'' signal because the candidate's type is fully revealed for them.
 A Comm-type employer hires when receiving the ``good communication skill'' signal, because the posterior probability of $\theta_B = $Comm, that is $P(\theta_B=\text{Comm}|s_1,\theta_A = \text{Comm})$, becomes $0.5$ and we assume that the employer breaks ties by choosing the action that is more favorable for the candidate.